cptMoonDog/moon-dog-technologies/README.md

 Standalone Operation
 ====================
+The `runprogram.ks` system is being depreciated.
+The prefered system should now be to launch the kernel in interactive mode.
+I am calling the system ISH, for "Interactive SHell".
+Should fit well with the Kerbal ethic.
+To launch the system invoke the following command in the kOS window:

+    runpath("0:/lib/core/kernel.ks", true).

+Or just:

+    runpath("0:/ish.ks").

+Commands are still in the process of being implemented, but it is working fairly well.
+For instance, you can run a mission with the following commands:

+    setup-launch
+    add-program change-ap terrier 200000
+    start

+`setup-launch` will ask you for launch parameters and will add the launch routines to the MISSION_PLAN.
+Any `add-program` commands will append their routines for that particular program to the end of the MISSION_PLAN, so you can keep adding items to the running plan, if you want, even in flight.
+Be sure to invoke the program correctly, however!
+The ISH system cannot verify beforehand if you are giving it the correct number of parameters for the program.
+If you give it more or less than the program expects, the system will immediately crash.
+This is a known problem, but Jebediah said it was worth the risk, although Werner is still looking for a safer failure mode.

-Programs may be invoked individually.
+*Programs may be invoked individually.
 Unfortunately, the overhead required to make them compatible with the sequencing system makes invoking them more complicated than simply running the file.
 Therefore, `runprogram.ks` is provided.
 You may invoke individual programs at the KOS terminal in the following manner:
+*

-    runpath("0:/missions/std/runprogram.ks", [PROGRAM NAME], list([PARAMETER1], [PARAMETER2], ...
+*    runpath("0:/missions/std/runprogram.ks", [PROGRAM NAME], list([PARAMETER1], [PARAMETER2], ...
 [PARAMETER n])).
+*

-For more information about extending the system and technical details, see the [wiki](../../wiki).
+*For more information about extending the system and technical details, see the [wiki](../../wiki).
 (A work in progress).

 Libraries
 ---------